-- Individually labelled for in-patients. - Supply enough treatment (not individually labelled) for asymptomatic staff members listed. - Individual labelled for symptomatic staff. - The labelled supplies will be provided with enough treatment for the second application.
+- Individually labelled for in-patients.

+- Supply enough treatment (not individually labelled) for asymptomatic staff members listed

+- Individual labelled for symptomatic staff.

+The labelled supplies will be provided with enough treatment for the second application.

-same day.
+Treatment must be applied to both symptomatic and asymptomatic individuals on the same day.
 The Scabicidal lotion is applied to the whole body and washed off after 8-12 hours if using Permethrin and 24 hours if using Malathion (refer to the manufacturers instruction, as the time frame may differ between products).
 Re-application to the hands is required after each hand washing during the time frame after the initial application of the Scabicidal lotion.
 The Scabicidal lotion must be applied to cool skin; do not apply following bathing / showering, as increased body temperature can increase skin absorption away from the treatment area of the skin surface.